NebulaNebula

 Agents

-Every agent has a details panel where you can view and edit its configuration.
-Open it by clicking the agent name in a conversation header.
+Every agent in your workspace has a details panel where you can edit how it behaves, what it can do, and what it remembers.
+Open it by clicking the agent's name in any conversation header.

 Opening the details panel